 About this lease

-This lease is for a pub or restaurant with a flat over.
-The premises may be in an urban shop frontage, a stand-alone site or away in the country.
+This is an agreement for letting a public house or restaurant that has residential accommodation included as part of the property.
+The premises may be in an urban shop frontage, on a stand-alone site or in the countryside.

-Where relevant, the lease includes matters relating to licences and the Licensing Act 2003.
+Where relevant, we have included matters relating to licences and the Licensing Act 2003.